KingColton1/newt-bash-scripts/README.md

 7. Newt service should be active and running (the output of `sudo systemd status newt.service` will appear after install shell is finished).
 8. Check your pangolin dashboard, your site should be shown as "Online".
 If it is, it's a successful installation!

-# Update to a new Newt version
+# Upgrade to a new Newt version
-Reminder: this is for binary install only.
+Another bash script for upgrading Newt to a new version. **You must run this shell script as root**
 1. Run `su -` to log in as root.
 2. Grab upgrade-newt.sh using wget: `wget https://raw.githubusercontent.com/KingColton1/newt-bash-scripts/refs/heads/main/upgrade-newt.sh`
 3. Run `chmod +x upgrade-newt.sh` to make it executable.